tayadavison/PicoCTF_2021/Reverse Engineering/ReverseEngineering.md

 Flag format: picoCTF{XXXXXXXX} -> (hex, lowercase, no 0x, and 32 bits. ex.
 5614267 would be picoCTF{0055aabb})
 Hint: Loops

+Looking at the assembly file we need to find what is returned from func1 in w0.
+This is the code in func1:

+    func1:
+        sub	    sp, sp, #32
+        str	    w0, [sp, 12]
+        str	    wzr, [sp, 24]
+        str	    wzr, [sp, 28]
+        b	    .L2
+    .L3:
+        ldr	    w0, [sp, 24]
+        add	    w0, w0, 3
+        str	    w0, [sp, 24]
+        ldr	    w0, [sp, 28]
+        add 	w0, w0, 1
+        str	    w0, [sp, 28]
+    .L2:
+        ldr	    w1, [sp, 28]
+        ldr	    w0, [sp, 12]
+        cmp	    w1, w0
+        bcc	    .L3
+        ldr	    w0, [sp, 24]
+        add	    sp, sp, 32
+        ret

+When `bcc .L3` does not branch to .L3 the value stored at an offset of 24 from the stack pointer (sp) is returned. `bcc` means branch if carry clear.
+The carry bit is set in the line `cmp w1, w0` and it is only set if w1 is less than w0.
+Summary of the assembly code:

+    input = 2403814618
+    sp_offset24 = 0
+    sp_offset28 = 0
+    while (sp_offset28 <= input) {
+        sp_offset24 +=3
+        sp_offset28 +=1
+    }
+    return sp_offset24

+so to find the value returned we just need to do 2403814618*3=7211443854 - in hex: 1add5e68e.
+Since the answer only accepts 32 bits, the flag is: `picoCTF{add5e68e}`

 *_Taya*

 ## ARMssembly 3 (130 pts)